 As a curious person, however, I have a duty to evaluate the data, while as a journalist I have a duty to disclose them.
 And these are very interesting data.
 According to new research published in Nature Food, replace traditional meat proteins with these "new foods" has the potential to reduce the environmental impact by more than 80%.

 Changing our diet would really have a significant influence on so many things.
 Raising livestock requires a lot of agricultural land and water: it not only afflicts poor animals abused on industrial farms but also emits large quantities of methane, one of the most harmful greenhouse gases.

-“Reducing foods of animal origin and replacing them with new new foods and plant-based protein alternatives can achieve significant reductions in environmental impacts.
-In every respect: global warming potential, land use and water use, ”he says Rachel Mazac of the University of Helsinki, the lead author of the study.
+"By reducing animal-based foods and replacing them with novel new foods and plant-based protein alternatives, significant reductions in environmental impacts can be achieved.
+In every respect: global warming potential, land use and water use," he says.
+Rachel Mazac of the University of Helsinki, the lead author of the study.
 And also by saving millions of lives, I would add.

 Insects in pole position

 The study concluded that only by consuming less meat and more vegetables could average consumers significantly reduce their carbon footprint.
 In this it follows the results of previous studies, with a slight difference.
 A special mention for the thing that personally repels me the most: insect-based proteins.
 Of all the "new foods" they are the richest in important nutrients such as iron, zinc, omega-3 fatty acids, B12 and folic acid.
 A diet change like this is also highly recommended by the International Panel on Climate Change (IPCC).